Pro-Palestinian protesters set up a new encampment at Drexel University

 Nearly 3,000 people have been arrested on U.S. campuses over the past month.
 As summer break approaches, there have been fewer new arrests and campuses have been calmer.
 Still, colleges have been vigilant for disruptions to commencement ceremonies.

-President Joe Biden told the graduating class at Morehouse College on Sunday, which included some students wearing keffiyeh scarves around their shoulders on top of their black graduation robes, that he heard their voices of protest and scenes from the conflict in Gaza have been heartbreaking.
-He said given what he called a "humanitarian crisis" there, he had called for "an immediate cease-fire" and return of hostages taken when Hamas attacked Israel on Oct.
-7.
+President Joe Biden told the graduating class at Morehouse College on Sunday, which included some students wearing keffiyeh scarves around their shoulders on top of their black graduation robes, that he heard their voices of protest and that scenes from the conflict in Gaza have been heartbreaking.
+He said given what he called a "humanitarian crisis" there, he had called for "an immediate cease-fire" and return of hostages taken by Hamas.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.